Sup3rlum/FlameEngine/README.md

 ### Physics

 Flame uses NVIDIA's PhysX API to simulate a physical environment.
 Currently only basic geometry, cooked triangle meshes and character controllers are supported.
 Much work is needed to integrate all of PhysX' features into flame.
-One of the more low-level challenges is to incorporate the API into the ECS by making use of custom heap allocators, which might be a challenge.
+One of the more low-level challenges is to incorporate the API into the ECS by making use of custom heap allocators, which might actually be quite the challenge itself.

 ### Assets